 Music is evolving.
 What was once a very cumbersome process of making and recording music, is today done with a click of a button (if you don’t count all the time it takes to actually set up all the equipment and soundproof a room or studio).
 Recording can be done much quicker now, but post processing is also important and that can also be done much faster, thanks to advancements in technology.
 Companies are evolving as well and options for everyone in the music industry are expanding.
-Most notably, we have the example of the president of Geffen Records, who left to start his own music business.

 But, technology always strives to make our lives easier and better.
 Thus, AI has made its way into the world of music and the industry is being changed, as it often happens when new technology is introduced.
 Here is how AI is affecting the music industry.